 Scattering ashes on private land.
 You are allowed to scatter ashes on your own private property.
 If you want to scatter ashes on someone else's land, you should get permission from the landowner, as described in the law above.

 Scattering ashes on public land.
 The Iowa Administrative Code indicates that scattering ashes on state property is not permitted.
-(Iowa Administrative Code 641-97.13(3).)
+(Iowa Admin.
+Code 641-97.13(3).)
 You may wish to check both city and county regulations and zoning rules before scattering ashes on local public land, such as in a city park.
-However, many people simply proceed as they wish, letting their best judgment be their guide.

 Scattering ashes at sea.
 The federal Clean Water Act requires that cremated remains be scattered at least three nautical miles from land.
 If the container will not easily decompose, you must dispose of it separately.
 The EPA does not permit scattering at beaches or in wading pools by the sea.
 You must notify the EPA within 30 days of scattering ashes at sea.